-Under the National CDEM Plan 2015, the Otago CDEM Group is required to provide a Group Welfare Manager, and to establish a Welfare Coordinating Group (WCG).
+Under the National CDEM Plan 2015, the Otago CDEM Group is required to provide a Group Welfare Manager, and to establish a Welfare Coordination Group (WCG).

-Otago CDEM Group employs a full time Group Welfare Manager.
+Otago CDEM Group employs a Group Welfare Manager.
 Under the National CDEM Plan 2015, CDEM Groups may also have local welfare committees and local welfare managers.

-The Group Welfare Manager coordinates the agencies responsible for welfare services during response and recovery, and communicates with local welfare managers at local EOCs.
+Under the direction of the Group Controller or Group Recovery Manager the Group Welfare Manager coordinates the agencies responsible for welfare services during response and recovery.
+The Group Welfare Manager communicates with local welfare agencies at the local EOCs.